fieldtrip/website/example/plotting/nirs_layout.md

     - /example/nirs_layout/
 ---

-# Creating a layout for plotting NIRS optodes and channels

 FieldTrip uses layouts to specify in 2D (e.g., on screen) where channels are to be plotted.
 This is used for example in ft_multiplotER and ft_multiplotTFR, and also in ft_topoplotER and ft_topoplotTFR.
 The layout does not only describe where the